huynguy-db/arcion-docs/content/docs/references/extractor-reference.md

   5. `max-jobs-per-chunk`: The maximum number of jobs in a chunk.

   6. `split-key`: Replicant uses this configuration to split the table/collection into multiple jobs in order to perform parallel extraction.
 The specified split key  column must be of numeric or timestamp type.
+    {{< hint "info" >}} **Note:** We don't support `split-key`s over macro/procedure queries.
+Curerntly, we only support splitting jobs over `split-key`s for **tables** and **views**.
+    {{< /hint >}}
     Splitting the work for source data extraction using the key provided here can significantly optimize Replicant if the following coniditions are met:

       * The `split-key` has uniform data distribution in the table (and there is minimal data skew in the values of `split-key`)  .
       * An index is present on `split-key` on the source system.